 | LaGuardia (LGA) | Yes | Instant data upon landing |

-Traveler tip: activate your eSIM as soon as the wheels touch down and you're still on the plane with airplane mode on.
-Upon exiting the jet bridge, you'll have internet to order your Uber or check how to get to Manhattan by train.
+Traveler Tip: Activate your eSIM as soon as the wheels touch down and you're still on the plane with airplane mode on.
+As you leave the jet bridge, you'll already have internet to order your Uber or check how to get to Manhattan by train.

 How many GB for a NYC getaway

-New York getaways usually last four to seven days, and usage is intense: maps constantly, photos and videos uploaded on the fly, restaurant searches, and reservations.
-Estimate around 1.5 GB per day if you upload a lot of stories, or less if you stick to maps and messaging.
+New York getaways usually last four to seven days, and usage is intense: constant maps, photos and videos uploaded on the fly, restaurant searches, and reservations.
+Estimate around 1.5 GB per day if you upload a lot of stories, or a bit less if you stick to maps and messaging.

 |---|---|---|